 Join us for a special event celebrating the publication of Blake Morrison’s Two Sisters, a third memoir following the acclaimed volumes And when did you last see your father? and Things my mother never told me.
-He will read extracts from Two Sisters, and discuss the work with Gill Butler.
+He will read extracts from Two Sisters, and discuss the work with literary journalist Suzi Feay.

-Blake started his literary career as a poet, and in the second half he reads poems from his Shingle Street collection as well as from recent, unpublished work.
+Blake Morrison is perhaps best known for his memoirs but he started his literary career as a poet, and in the second half he reads poems from his Shingle Street collection as well as from recent, unpublished work.

 He is joined onstage by The Hosepipe Band, four multi-instrumentalists, who started out and still perform as an English ceilidh band, but who in recent years have composed music to accompany poets, first Martin Newell and now Blake Morrison.